Dentists may notice signs of osteoporosis first

 • Decrease your caffeine and alcohol intake.

-If you or your dentist suspects you have osteoporosis, be sure to visit your primary health care practitioner as soon as possible.
-There are new medications available for prevention as well as treatment of osteoporosis, and early intervention is the key to managing both your oral and overall health.
+If you or your dentist suspect you have osteoporosis, be sure to visit your primary health care practitioner as soon as possible.
+New medications are available for prevention and treatment, and early intervention is the key to managing both your oral and overall health.